 The application of the Group's accounting policy for exploration and evaluation expenditure requires judgement in determining whether it is likely that future economic benefits are likely, which may be based on assumptions about future events or circumstances.
 Estimates and assumptions may change if new information becomes available.
-If after expenditure is capitalised information becomes available suggesting that the recovery of expenditure is unlikely, the amount capitalised is recognised in the profit and loss in the period when the new information becomes available.
+If after expenditure is unlikely, the amount capitalised is recognised in the profit and loss in the period when the new information becomes available.